Legal Processes

 Q5.
 Will AGC object to my application for abridgement of time?

 Q6.
 I am a Qualified Person who has just passed the Part B Bar exams.
-I have submitted my application to register myself as a qualified person with SILE under rule 24(1) of the Admission Rules.
+I have submitted my application to register myself as a qualified person with SILE under rule 24(1) of the Legal Profession (Admission) Rules 2024.
 Should I serve copies of the forms and documents for my application (“SILE QP Registration Documents”) on the AGC as well?
-What would be the mode or manner of service?

 Q7.
 My name has been entered into the Register of Qualified Persons with SILE and I have been issued a letter by SILE to notify me of the same (“ERQ Letter”).
 Am I required to serve a copy of the ERQ Letter on AGC.
 What would be the mode or manner of service?

 A7.
-You are not required to serve the ERQ Letter on AGC.
-However, as a matter of good practice, you may wish to e‐file and serve a copy of the ERQ Letter together with the Originating Summons, when you are filing your AAS application to Court.
+No, you are not required to serve the ERQ Letter on AGC.
+However, as a matter of good practice, you may wish to e-file and serve a copy of the ERQ Letter together with the Originating Application, when you are filing your application for admission as a lawyer (NP).

 A8.
 Please note that the AGC does not provide legal advice to members of the public.

 Q9.
-I have e‐filed and served my AAS application court papers on AGC via e‐Litigation.
+I have e-filed the documents for my application as a lawyer (NP) or as an advocate and solicitor, and served the same on AGC via e-Litigation.
 Would I need to serve hardcopies of the same on AGC?

 A9.
-If you have already served your AAS application court papers via e‐Litigation, you are not required to serve hardcopies of the same on AGC.
+If you have already served the documents on AGC via e-Litigation, you are not required to serve hardcopies of the same on AGC.